 - meets accreditation requirements for the Institute of Chemical Engineers

 - develop sought-after understanding of sustainable approaches and practices

-- open to full-time and part-time students wanting to take up careers in industr, also industrial staff seeking continuing professional development
+- open to full-time students wanting to take up careers in industry, also industrial staff seeking continuing professional development

 Why this course?

 The MSc requires you to take a range of classes from subject areas in chemical & process engineering, sustainability/environmental engineering and multidisciplinary skills.
 You'll take four in chemical & process engineering, two in sustainability/environmental and two in multidisciplinary skills.

 You’ll work with a group of students from different pathways of the Sustainable Engineering programme.
 You’ll produce sustainable solutions to real-life industry problems.
 This project will include site visits, field trips and progress reports to industry partners.

 An individual research project is offered where you'll be working with our highly talented team of leading researchers on chemical engineering issues of the future.

 MSc students will study a selected topic in depth and submit a thesis.

 Successful completion of eight modules, the group project and an individual project leads to the award of an MSc.